Yilin1010/Yilin1010/README.md

 Hi there 👋

 ### About Me
-My name is [Yilin (yee-lin) Tang](https://yilin1010.github.io/Personal_Website/).
-I am a graduate computer science student at Northeastern University, currently interested in Trustworthy and privacy-preserving AI and Mechanistic Interpretability for AI.
+My name is [Yilin (yee-lin) Tang](https://yilin1010.github.io).
+I am a graduate computer science student at Northeastern University, currently interested in AI Safety and Mechanistic Interpretability for LLM.

 I am planning to become Machine Learning engineer after graduation in 2025.